upf-gti/IK-threejs/docs/IKSolver.md

 Returns an **object** if an existing chain is found, **null** otherwise.

 ---
+## setChainEnabler( name, isEnabled )

+Enables/Disables a chain.

+- name : (string).
+- isEnabled : (boolean)

+---
 ## setConstraintToBone( chainName, idxBoneInChain, newConstraint )

 Modifies a constraint of a bone in an existing chain.

 - chainName : (string) Name of chain to fetch.
 - idxBoneInChain : (int) Index in the chain array (not the actual bone number).
 - newConstraint : (object) Object with all desired attributes for that constraint.
-See [JOINTTYPES Member](#jointtypes) and [Constraint Types](./Constraing%20Types.md).
+See [JOINTTYPES Member](#jointtypes) and [Constraint Types](./Constraint%20Types.md).

 Returns **true** if successful, **false** otherwise.

 ---
 ## update( )

-Computes the FABRIK algorithm over all chains.
+Computes the FABRIK or CCD algorithm over all enabled chains.

 ---